-We arrived at Aquarena Center (921 Aquarena Springs Drive) at 10:15 a.m.
-If you haven’t visited in the past few years, erase from your mind your previous experience of Aquarena Springs in its “amusement park” incarnation.
-The old visitor’s center and other buildings (including the underground theater) are being torn down and removed.
-The ultimate goal under the stewardship of Texas State University and the Rivers Systems Institute is to return Aquarena Springs–specifically San Marcos Springs and Spring Lake–to its natural state.
+Longtime central Texans, erase from your minds your previous experience of this center in its “theme park” incarnation; in 2012, the old visitor’s center and other buildings, including the underground theater, were torn down and removed, with the ultimate goal, under the stewardship of Texas State University and the Rivers Systems Institute, of returning San Marcos Springs and Spring Lake to their natural state.

 Austin Active Kids Opinion: A whole day’s worth of fun in just a few hours!

-Outing Time: About 3 1/2 hours (not including travel time to and from San Marcos)
+Outing Time: About three hours (not including travel time to and from San Marcos).